-RSHS Accepting Nominations For Hall of Fame -
+RSHS Accepting Nominations For Hall Of Fame -

 The nomination period for the Rock Springs High School Hall of Fame is open now.

 Through January 31, 2018, people are encouraged to nominate others for the hall of fame.
-Nominees can include distinguished alumnus, athlete/parent participant, contributor/sponsor (RSHS graduate not required), coach (RSHS graduate not required), or team (may be athletic or activities).
+Nominees include categories for distinguished alumnus, athlete/parent participant, contributor/sponsor (RSHS graduate not required), coach (RSHS graduate not required), or team (may be athletic or activities).

 Selection criteria includes: